-A number of key reports on economic data remain delayed until the bureaucracies that produce them re-open.
-These include the following reports originally scheduled for this week: Consumer Price Index, Industrial Productions, Jobless Claims and Housing Starts.
+Several key reports on economic data remain delayed until the bureaucracies that produce them re-open.
+These include the following reports originally scheduled for this week: Consumer Price Index, Industrial Productions, Jobless Claims, and Housing Starts.

 The only significant report expected for release:

 - Wednesday, Oct.
 16th – Philadelphia Fed Business Outlook Survey.
 Survey respondents were significantly more optimistic in September, but the uncertainty currently reigning in Washington DC is likely to be weighing on their minds this month.

 Order Online or Call Money Metals Exchange at 1-800-800-1865 for Precious Metals Coins, Bars, and Rounds.